We are searching for

 7. Keep your child rear-facing as long as possible: Children should ride in a car seat that faces the back of the car until they are at least 2 years of age, or until they meet the manufacturer's top weight or height restrictions, according to the AAP.
 Little children are better protected in rear-facing car seats in the case of a collision.

-8. Follow weight and height limits: Ensure that the car seat you are using is suitable for the size and weight of your child.
+8. Follow weight and height limits: Ensure that the car seat type you are using is suitable for the size and weight of your child.
 Car seats have weight and height restrictions for a reason, and going above those limitations jeopardizes the seat's safety.

-Be sure to follow each of the aforementioned steps carefully when installing and utilizing car safety seats.
-Avoid common mistakes that occur when manufacturer’s guidelines are ignored to ensure the safety of your beloved family members.
+Be sure to follow each of the aforementioned steps carefully when installing and utilizing child safety seats.
+Avoid common mistakes that occur when manufacturer's guidelines are ignored to ensure the safety of your beloved family members.

 Important Car Seat Note

-One thing that we believe is important to inform people of is that car seats do expire, often between 6 years and 10 years after the date they were made.
+One thing that we believe is important to inform people of is that all types of car seats do expire, often between 6 years and 10 years after the date they were made.
 Using an expired car seat can put children in danger in the event of any type of vehicle accident since the car seat has more wear and tear, is potentially more brittle, and is often not as technologically advanced.
 They expire because of issues like changes to car seat regulations, improvements in technology, and even recalls.
-To find the expiration date on a car seat, check the manufacturer’s label on the bottom of the seat.
+To find the expiration date on a car seat, check the manufacturer's label on the bottom of the seat.
 If the sticker is gone, it is best not to put your child in that car seat and to buy a new one.

-Car Seats Are Essential Safety Equipment
+All Types Of Car Seats Are Essential For The Child's Safety

 Your child's car seat selection is a significant decision that needs to be well thought out.
-It's essential to pick a car seat that fits your child properly and offers the most protection in the case of a collision.
+It's essential to pick a car seat type that fits your child properly and offers the most protection in the case of a collision.
 For optimal safety, it's also essential to carefully install the car seat.
 By adhering to the recommendations above, you may guarantee your kid's safety and security inside the vehicle, giving you peace of mind and shielding your youngster from the potentially fatal repercussions of auto accidents.
-If you are looking for a newer vehicle with LATCH systems or more modern car seat amenities, run a vehicle history report on any vehicles you’re considering, and let us help!
+If you are looking for a newer vehicle with LATCH systems or more modern car seat amenities, run a vehicle history report on any vehicles you're considering, and let us help!